Updated May 19, 2020

 - Or USCIS may stop processing already-accepted applications and may return the application fees that were submitted with the unprocessed applications (like what happened when DACA and advance parole for DACA recipients were terminated in September 2017).

-- If you apply early and are granted DACA renewal, you should be aware that your “new” DACA may start being valid before your “old” DACA expires.
+- If you apply early and are granted DACA renewal, you should be aware that your “new” DACA may be valid before your “old” DACA expires.
 In any event, your new work permit will expire two years after its date of approval.
+(Note, this may shorten your total time with DACA if you are not able to renew again after the Supreme Court decision.